SarenDev/vid-reviewr.py/README.md

 * *Manual save*, so that you don't have to go through a directory all over again; Instead, just look at the new files
 * *Somewhat useful script launcher*, for those who want to run it as it was intended, in good old Python
 * *Review-and-edit-friendly code structure*, while not a feature per say it is just good organization
+* *Extra bits for code reviewers and regular users*, be on the lookout

 This is my first project in Python, so some things aren't as straight forward as they could be.
 Sorry if that's somehow dissapointing